TOP 10 UDPT ADMISSION MYTHS

 TRUTH: UDPT does not reserve a specific number of seats for UD undergraduates.
 Instead, all qualified applicants are considered.
-UD undergraduates do, however, receive some additional application benefits compared to external applicants, namely the opportunity to apply early decision in advance of students from other institutions, as well as a ranking enhancement for earning an undergraduate degree at UD.
+UD undergraduates do, however, receive some additional application benefits compared to external applicants, namely opportunities to serve as physical therapist aids in our clinics and research labs, as well as a ranking enhancement for earning an undergraduate degree at UD.

 MYTH #3: The University of Delaware DPT Program only accepts students with a GPA above 3.70.